MaximoOliveira/MaximoOliveira.github.io/_posts/2023-04-23-interface-overuse-in-java.md

 **3. The navigation in the IDE is less fluent**

 <div style="padding-left: 30px;">
-When you´re debugging and jump into a metod call from SerivceImpl, you´re redirected to the interface signature and not the actual implementation you want.
+When you´re debugging and jump into a method call from ServiceImpl, you´re redirected to the interface signature and not the actual implementation you want.
 Although it may appear to be a minor inconvenience, it's important to note that as a software developer, the majority of your time is spent reading code.
 </div>
 <br>

+For a more in-depth read on this problem, I recommended the first section of [Victor Rentea´s post](https://victorrentea.ro/blog/overengineering-in-onion-hexagonal-architectures/).

+Now let´s see how we can quickly refactor this anti-pattern when it occurs frequently within a project.

 # Refactor Unnecessary Interfaces

-If you find yourself working on a project that follows this anti-pattern you can easily refactor this using InteliJ by following these steps:

 1. Press Shift twice to bring up the `Search Everywhere` dialog.
 2. Type `run inspection by name` and select the option when it appears.